Harvard professor Larry Summers to retire over Epstein connections

 Reuters

-“I have made the difficult decision to retire from my Harvard professorship at the end of this academic year,” Summers said in a statement.
+Summers said in a statement on Wednesday (25 February): “I have made the difficult decision to retire from my Harvard professorship at the end of this academic year.”

-He paused teaching and went on leave in November from his role as co-director of the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School while the university conducted a review of individuals named in the Epstein files.
+In November, he paused his teaching duties and took leave from his role as co-director of the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School while the university conducted a review of individuals named in the Epstein files.

-A Harvard spokesperson, Jason Newton, said Summers’ resignation from the leadership post had been accepted, and he would remain on leave until formally retiring at the end of the school year.
+A Harvard spokesperson, Jason Newton, said Summers’ resignation from the leadership post had been accepted and that he would remain on leave until formally retiring at the end of the academic year.

 A Democrat, Summers served as Treasury Secretary under former President Bill Clinton and as director of the National Economic Council under former President Barack Obama.
-His decision to retire comes as Harvard continues to examine ties between the faculty and Epstein.
+His decision to retire comes as Harvard continues to examine links between faculty members and Epstein.

 Tags